12 Days in South Africa

 For many people, 12 days in Africa just isn’t enough time.
 If you’re lucky enough to be able to stay longer, or if you decide to quit your job and become a lion tamer or rhino wrestler for the rest of your life, we’d be happy to help you extend (or cancel!) your return flight.
 We’ve been all over the area, so don’t think twice about asking where to go or what to do after your Detours trip is complete.
 Victoria Falls, the sand dunes in Namibia, Chobe Park in Botswana... many interesting destinations are close-by.

 The areas of South Africa that we'll be visiting are very open-minded and most people will be very welcoming of homosexuality.
 That said, South Africa is a small pocket of gay friendly attitudes, in a continent known for quite the opposite.
-For that reason, we do suggest being cautious about the amount of excitement and passion you have for your partner or new local “friend”.
+For that reason, we do suggest being cautious about the amount of public excitement and passion you have for your partner or new local “friend”.

 No problem!
 Don’t worry, at least half our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solo travelers.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room for no extra charge, or you can have your own room for a very reasonable surcharge.